dullhunk/book/careers-lab/cv-errors.md

   4. **AIMING HIGHER** If you hope that your marks will improve, state what your achieved grade and expected grades are - they might be different (e.g. expected grade: first class)
   5. **SUMMARISE** Instead of listing EVERY secondary / high school qualification, summarise them briefly e.g. "13 GCSE's A*-A including Maths and English".
 These exams were important when you were 16, but are less relevant now.
   6. **DATES** The description of your degree should include a start date and (expected) end date (year)
-  7. **FIRST YEAR TEAM PROJECT** Mention the name of the project, what it did and what your role was e.g. Mancshacks http://www.mancshacks.com (built accomodation finder for students at the Unviersity of Manchester that worked on mobile and web, organised team of 6 students meeting once a week over 12 months).
+  7. **FIRST YEAR TEAM PROJECT** Mention the name of the project, what it did and what your role was e.g. Mancshacks http://www.mancshacks.com (built accomodation finder for students at the University of Manchester that worked on mobile and web, organised team of 6 students meeting once a week over 12 months).
 No-one outside the Kilburn building will understand what you mean if you say "first year team project".
 What skills did you gain while doing it (not just tech skills)?
 What role did you play in the team?

 ## Experience (EX) and Projects